utilmeta/utype/docs/en/references/field.md

 	__options__ = Options(mode='a')
 ```

-In that UserSchema data clas we wrote, we specified the follow fields
+In `UserSchema`, we specified the follow fields

-*  `username`: No mode is specified, indicating that input and output can be performed in any mode.
+* `username`: no mode is specified, indicating that input and output can be performed in any modes.
-*  `password`: Specified `mode='wa'`, indicating input and output only in `'w'` mode and `'a'` mode
+* `password`: specified `mode='wa'`, indicating input and output only in `'w'` mode and `'a'` mode
-*  `followers_num`: a field for the number of followers of the user.
-If is `readonly=True` specified, indicates that only reading is supported, and creating or updating is not supported.
+* `followers_num`: the number of followers of the user. specified `readonly=True`, indicates that only reading is supported, and creating or updating is not supported.
-*  `signup_time`: user’s registration time field, if specified `mode='ra'`, indicates that only read and create modes are supported, and if specified `no_input='a'`, that is, no input is accepted in create mode, and the current time is directly calculated by using `default_factory` the function in as the registration time of the new user.
+* `signup_time`: user’s registration time field, specified `mode='ra'`, indicates that only read and create modes are supported, and ispecified `no_input='a'`, that is, no input is accepted in create mode, and the current time is directly calculated by using `default_factory` the function in as the registration time of the new user.

 Let’s look at how the schema configuration is reflected in the data parsing.
 ```python